If you have employees, you are responsible for handling and paying Medicare tax. Learn what Medicare tax is, what it funds, and how much it costs.

 Medicare tax is a payroll tax.
 It is an employee and employer tax, meaning you must withhold a certain amount from an employee’s wages and make a matching contribution.
 You must do this for each one of your employees.

 Both Medicare and Social Security taxes make up FICA (Federal Insurance Contributions Act) tax.
-Unlike income taxes, which are determined by withholding allowances, filing status, and pay rate, FICA tax is a flat rate of 15.3%.
+Unlike income taxes, which are determined by Form W-4 information, filing status, and pay rate, FICA tax is a flat rate of 15.3%.

 Your employees might wonder, Do I have to pay Medicare tax on all types of income?
 For the most part, all compensation is subject to Medicare tax.
 This includes regular wages, tips, commissions, bonuses, overtime, and some fringe benefits.